AMDmi3/opening_hours.js/README.md

 ## Test ##

 Simple node.js based test framework is bundled.
 You can run it with ```node test.js``` or with ```make test```.

+The current results of this test are also tracked in the repository and can be viewed [here](/test.log).

 ## Testing with real data ##